jariq/NuSign/README.md

 - support for other platforms than Windows can be added
 - support for external trust sources can be added
 - support for PKCS#11 compatible key stores can be added
-- support for signature timestamps can be added
+- support for signature time-stamps can be added
 - use of code-signing certificates could/should be enforced
 - ...

-However I'd like to discuss high level design and technical details with NuGet upstream before I take on the bourden of maintaining NuSign as a standalone tool.
+However I'd like to discuss high level design and technical details with NuGet upstream before I take on the burden of maintaining NuSign as a standalone tool.
 I hope that package signing will become an integral part of NuGet tool.
 Meanwhile please feel free to [open new issue](https://github.com/jariq/NuSign/issues/new) to report bugs, request new features or just discuss your thoughts.

 ## About

-NuSign has been written by [Jaroslav Imrich](https://www.jimrich.sk) and is avialble under the terms of [MIT license](LICENSE).
+NuSign has been written by [Jaroslav Imrich](https://www.jimrich.sk) and is available under the terms of [MIT license](LICENSE).